Florida Business Attorney

 Operating Agreements and Bylaws

-Under the Florida Revised LLC Act (Chapter 605), operating agreements control your company’s internal rules.
-Even single-member LLCs should have one to clarify management authority and succession.
-For corporations, bylaws act as the rulebook for meetings, officer elections, shareholder voting, and decision-making.
-We draft agreements that are easy to follow and enforceable in court if needed.
+Under the Florida Revised LLC Act (Chapter 605), an operating agreement defines internal rules.
+Even single-member LLCs should have one.
+For corporations, bylaws govern meetings, officer elections, and voting rights.
+We draft enforceable business law agreements tailored to your operations.

 Ownership Changes and Buy-Sell Planning